prince-chrismc/conan-center-index/CONTRIBUTING.md

 - Try to explain the motivation, what are you trying to do, what is the pain it tries to solve.
 - What do you expect from CCI.

-We use the following tags to control the status of the issues:
+We use the following tags to control the status of the issues and pull requests, you can learn more in [Labels](docs/labels.md) document which details the important one and their roles.

-- **infrastructure**: Waiting on tools or services belonging to the infra.
-- **library request**: Request a new package to be created.
-- **question**: Further information is requested .
-- **upstream update**: Bump a new package version.
-- **conan.io/center**: Issues and features related to Web UI .